Michael Kors to take control of Italy's Versace: sources

 U.S. fashion group Michael Kors Holdings Ltd has sealed an agreement to take control of Italy's Versace, three sources familiar with the matter said on Monday, adding that an official announcement would be made this week.

-LONDON: U.S. fashion group Michael Kors Holdings Ltd has sealed an agreement to take control of Italy's Versace, three sources familiar with the matter said on Monday, adding that an official announcement would be made this week.
+LONDON: U.S. fashion group Michael Kors Holdings Ltd has agreed to take control of Italy's Versace, three sources familiar with the matter said on Monday, adding that an official announcement would be made this week.

+Michael Kors has made no secret of its ambition to grow its portfolio of high-end brands after swooping on British stiletto-heel maker Jimmy Choo for US$1.2 billion last year.
+The company, whose namesake label is best known for its leather handbags, could not immediately be reached for comment.
+Versace declined to comment.

+The Italian fashion icon has been considering a market listing after U.S. private equity group Blackstone bought a 20 percent stake back in 2014 to fund overseas expansion, although Chief Executive Jonathan Akeroyd told Reuters earlier this year there was no rush for a market debut.

 The deal values the fashion house, known for its Medusa head logo, at no less than US$2 billion, two of the sources added.

-As part of the deal, Blackstone, which took a 20 percent stake in Versace back in 2014, will fully exit the Italian company, while the Versace family, which owns the rest of the company, will keep a role, the sources said.
+As part of the deal, Blackstone will fully exit the Italian company, while the Versace family, which owns the rest of the fashion house, will keep a role, the sources said.

 Blackstone declined to comment.

+Donatella Versace, sister of late founder Gianni who doubles as artistic director and vice-president of the Milan-based group, has called a staff meeting for Tuesday, according to a person who was briefed by a company employee.

-The news of the imminent Versace sale were first reported by Italian daily Corriere della Sera earlier on Monday.
+The news of the imminent Versace sale was first reported by Italian daily Corriere della Sera earlier on Monday.

-(Reporting by Pamela Barbaglia, writing by Agnieszka Flak; Editing by Mark Bendeich)
+(Additional reporting by Claudia Cristoferi and Giulia Segreti, writing by Agnieszka Flak; editing by Louise Heavens)